TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 * and look for an icon labeled `terminal` and click that.

-On Windows with WSL, you will have to open either `PowerShell` or the command prompt and type `wsl`.
+On Windows with WSL, if you took advantage of the optional step, just open your shortcut to Ubuntu.
+Alternatively you can:

+* Open `PowerShell` from either the `cmd+x` menu or the search bar (remember, you don't need to be as an admin anymore.)

+* Open the old school `Command Prompt`.

+* Type `wsl` into either `PowerShell` or `Command Prompt`.

 The rest of the installations will take place inside the terminal window.